-A Fire Workload Area (FWA) is a polygon that designates a geographically identified subset of a Fire Management Unit (FMU).
+A Fire Workload Area (FWA) is a polygon that designates a geographically-identified subset of a Fire Management Unit (FMU).
 It shares with its parent polygon (the FMU) the same overall management objectives when matched to the FMU polygon.
+When used as one or more smaller areas within an FMU, FWAs are used to contain data related to specific management objectives or modeling concerns.

 The FWA sub-unit provides planners with a way to apply specific response to ignitions.
-An FWA is a container for fire occurrence, fire management actions, and fire effects on the resources present that take place over time within an area of the FMU.
-Each FWA represents a unique set of characteristics that could include the following:
+An FWA represents fire occurrence, fire management actions, and fire effects on the resources present that take place over time within an area of the FMU.
+For IRS modeling and simulation purposes, the FWA centroid is used to derive travel time from Dispatch Location to fire workload.
+Each FWA represents a unique set of data relating to one or more of these characteristics:

-Frequency of fire occurrence,
+- Frequency of fire occurrence,

 - Dispatch and use of initial response resources,

 - Area of unique resource value, and/or

 - An area of strategic fuel treatments.

-When one or more of these characteristics are uniform across an FMU, only a single FWA is required.
-This FWA perimeter must match the FMU perimeter polygon.
-When there are important differences in how an FMU manages ignitions, more than one FWA may be required.
+When one or more of these characteristics are uniform across an FMU, only a single FWA is required matching the FMU perimeter polygon.
+When there are important differences in how ignitions are managed within an FMU, more than one FWA may be required.

-In FPA, Fire Planners define the number and type of resources required to respond to an ignition within an FWA based on direction from Fire Management Plans.
-FPA calls this process Dispatch Logic and it mimics what fire resource response a duty officer or dispatcher would follow for an FWA on a given day.
+In FPA, users will define the number and type of resources required to respond to an ignition within an FWA based on direction from Fire Management Plans.
+This dispatch logic mimics what fire resource response a duty officer or dispatcher would follow for an FWA on a given day.